 Employers cannot meet these obligations without establishing ongoing systems that track all of the necessary information about each employee termination that occurs in New Jersey and for employees reporting to a location in New Jersey.
-Employment turnover and terminations are a regular part of conducting business for all employers, but especially for large employers like ERIC member companies with substantial presences in New Jersey.
+Employment turnover and terminations are a regular part of conducting business for all employers, but especially for large employers like ERIC member companies with operations in New Jersey.
 This is true even where such employers also are hiring employees in other locations or for other job functions.
-And given the current global economic recession, it is possible and even likely that large employers could trigger the amended NJ WARN Act thresholds every year, and multiple times per year.
+And given the current economic environment, it is possible and even likely that large employers could trigger the amended NJ WARN Act thresholds every year, and multiple times per year.
 Even medium-sized employers will have to constantly evaluate whether they are triggering severance eligibility.
-In other words, the amended NJ WARN Act requirements are not just one-time
+In other words, the amended NJ WARN Act requirements are not just one-time events occasioned by the complete shutdown of operations in the state, but rather require ongoing administration.